Carb loading–you’ve heard of it, but what is it? When should you do it? How do you do it?

 - Milk and yogurt

-- Sweets and desserts (consume in moderation–these aren’t high in beneficial nutrients)
+- Sweets and desserts (consume in moderation–these aren’t high in beneficial nutrients, but can be great for a day or two before your race)

 Need nutrition coaching?